paketo-buildpacks/rfcs/text/java/0000-alternate-jvms-in-java-buildpack.md

 Additional JVMs can easily be added to the Java buildpack by implementing this RFC.

+Initially, this RFC should be implemented in the new language family builder.
+If and when the layer limit issue is resolved more JVM providers can be added to the main Paketo builders.

 ## Prior Art

 - Offering alternate Java application servers in the composite java buildpack was implemented using an environment variable.